hexatomic/hexatomic/docs/dev/src/maintenance/releases/README.md

 5. Click the **Preview** tab and check if everything looks good.
 6. Click on the green **Publish release** button.
 You can always delete and re-create releases from tags if something goes wrong.
 7. Check if the release contains all "binaries", i.e., the product .zip files for all three major operating systems.
+8. An GitHub action should also automatically update the P2 repository.
+Run the old version of Hexatomic and check an update is found.

 ![Animation showing how to create a release on GitHub](release.gif)